Novato, California: Post-Conquest era

 The original town was located around Novato Creek at what is now South Novato Boulevard.
 A railroad was built in 1879, connecting Novato to Sonoma County and San Rafael.
 The area around the train depot became known as New Town, and forms the edge of what today is Old Town Novato.
 The Novato Flatiron Building was built in 1908.

 Modern era

 The Great Depression of the 1930s had a marked effect on the area, as many farmers lost their land.
 After World War II, Novato grew quickly with the construction of tract homes and a freeway.
 As the area was unincorporated, much of the growth was unplanned and uncontrolled.

 Novato was finally incorporated as a city in 1960.
 One of the most important events of the time (1960 to 1965) was "Western Weekend".
 Beard-growing contests, sponsored by Bob's Barber Shop, and many other odd activities helped to bring this community together.

+Novato was the home of the members of the Grateful Dead for a period of time, largely centered around Rancho Olompali and the ranch of Mickey Hart.
+Novato also housed the commercial headquarters of the band's merchandise production.

+Novato is considered one of the birthplaces of American enduro mountain bike racing.